 Who Chains You Publishing Presents our New Release and Now Available Titles for your Bookshelf

-We are a niche, independent (indie) publishing company, presenting our first and second year’s book collection: a book for doggie foster parents, a book of poetry for animals in agriculture, an inspirational book for animal activists, a tale of an animal rescue gone bad, two books of short stories, a book on bugs and earth-friendly pesticides, a booklet of humor for rat lovers, two paranormal/magical fantasy book for young teens and up, and eight animal-related children’s books.
+We are a niche, independent (indie) publishing company, presenting our first and second year’s book collection: a book for doggie foster parents, a book of poetry for animals in agriculture, an inspirational book for animal activists, a tale of an animal rescue gone bad, two books of short stories, a book on bugs and earth-friendly pesticides, a booklet of humor for rat lovers, two paranormal/magical fantasy book for young teens and up, and ten animal-related children’s books.
 We even have our own ghost story now!
-Our goal is to double our bookshelf of titles and authors throughout 2017.
+Our goal is twenty-five titles by the end of 2017.
 Our hope is that this is just the beginning.

 Do you represent a nonprofit or independent bookstore?
 If you’d like to order our books in bulk to sell to benefit your organization, please visit our nonprofit (and book store) wholesale page at http://whochainsyou.com/nonprofitorder.html or contact us at firstname.lastname@example.org.